12 Monkeys

 Nosferatu: Phantom der Nacht

-Werner Herzog's Nosferatu: Phantom der Nacht (1979) was primarily filmed in the Netherlands, Czechoslovakia, and West Germany.
+Werner Herzog's Nosferatu: Phantom der Nacht (1979), aka Nosferatu the Vampyre, was primarily filmed in the Netherlands, Czechoslovakia, and West Germany.

 Nude on the Moon